kingdavidch/kingdavidch/README.md

 <h1 align="center">Hi 👋, I'm Kingdavid Chukwumere</h1>
 <h3 align="center">King is a software engineer specializing in iOS, Augmented and Virtual Reality applications for gaming, education, social media, entertainment, and retail industries.
-I code mainly with Swift & C++</h3>
+I code mainly with Swift & C++.
+Feel free to contact me :)</h3>

 - 👨‍💻 All of my projects are available at [whoiskingdavid.org](whoiskingdavid.org)